Is Workflow Management the Next Big Thing in Business?

 3. Virtus Flow

-A workflow management software that helps organizations to automate and streamline their business processes, from simple approvals to complex workflows.
+A workflow management software that helps organizations automate and streamline their business processes, from simple approvals to complex workflows.

 4. Camunda